Alumna Kenya Bean (BFA - Art '23) brought her education full circle with her internship at the Whyte Museum of the Canadian Rockies in Banff.

 “I feel like I made the right decision.
 Being here and seeing everything come together, it's been great.
 I would recommend this to any Art History/Museum Studies students who are thinking of what to do in the future, they should hop on this opportunity because you get a breadth of experience in one place.”

-Kenya’s experience at the Whyte Museum is unique in that she is working with similar artifacts that she helped uncover the summer prior during an excavation trip with the Archaeology & Geography Department.
+Kenya’s experience at the Whyte Museum is unique in that she worked with similar artifacts that she helped uncover previously during an excavation trip with the Archaeology & Geography Department.

 The trip gave students a chance to gain hands-on experience with archaeology but also uncover new insights into Indigenous history in the area–like discovering the site was used over 9,000 years ago.
 Some of the artifacts and ecofacts that Kenya and other students found at the site are similar to the ones that she is now working to process, combining two of her interests of history and art and bringing her experiential learning journey full circle.